ubicucsd/bootcamp_18_19/6_Alignment.md

 I made a fake fasta of sequences that need to be codon aligned over at ```/srv/Python2/not_codon_aligned.fasta```.
 I will number the issues that need to be solved to get a codon alignment in order to keep things organized:

-**NOTE:** A good programmer is good at finding mistakes, test each step to find yours.
+**PLEASE NOTE:** A good programmer is good at finding mistakes, test each step to find yours.
 Also, I underestimated the volume of work in this challenge - I tried to provide as much help as possible without giving the exercise away.
 Do not worry if you don't finish all the steps, working on this will definitely get you hands on in Python.

 1. Align with mafft and replace initial gaps with n's.
 Mafft is already installed on EC2, but it is useful to know how to call command line software from inside a python script - look up the subprocess module.